divelab/GOOD/docs/source/configs.rst

    model_name: str = config['model']['model_name']
    ...

-It is fine if we can remember all details of these parameters, such as their names, their types, and the attributes of them.
+It is okay if we can remember all details of these parameters, such as their names, types, and attributes.

-If we can't, here is the strategy we design.
+If we cannot, here is the strategy we design.

 GOOD Configs and command line Arguments (CA)
 -----------------------------------------------

 There are several advantages of using our configuration strategy.

-- Convenient: GOOD CA allows reading configs from yaml files with :obj:`include` support.
+- Convenient: GOOD CA allows reading configs from YAML files with :obj:`include` support.
-- Flexible: GOOD CA enables overwriting specific reading configs by passing command line arguments.
+- Flexible: GOOD CA enables overwriting specific reading configs by passing command-line arguments.
 - Diversified access & code-complete support: With the help of `Munch <https://github.com/Infinidat/munch>`_, we can access configs in both dictionary and objective ways.
-In GOOD, configs and command line arguments are coherent connected;
+In GOOD, configs and command-line arguments are coherently connected;
 therefore, by defining command line arguments, the names, types, and attributes of configs can be easily found.
-Hence, many plugins and IDEs (*e.g.*, PyCharm) can make use of this connection and provide code complete supports.
+Hence, many plugins and IDEs (*e.g.*, PyCharm) can use this connection and provide code-completion support.

 Config file
 ^^^^^^^^^^^^^^

-Yaml format is supported to define arguments in config files (*e.g.*, `Coral config <https://github.com/divelab/GOOD/blob/docs/configs/GOOD_configs/GOODCMNIST/color/covariate/Coral.yaml>`_).
+The YAML format is supported to define arguments in config files (*e.g.*, `Coral config <https://github.com/divelab/GOOD/blob/docs/configs/GOOD_configs/GOODCMNIST/color/covariate/Coral.yaml>`_).
 There is a special keyword :obj:`include` that LIST all other necessary config file paths.
 This keyword works like :obj:`import` command in python.

 .. note::
-   Local file configs will overwrite imported configs when face key name duplications.
+   Local file configs will overwrite imported configs when facing key name duplications.

 **Config structure**